 Here are six ways to use a personal loan:

-- Debt consolidation
+- Debt and credit card consolidation

 - Unexpected medical bills

 - Line of credit vs. a personal loan